K-9 (film series)

-The K-9 film series, consists of buddy cop comedy film including one theatrical film, one made-for-television film, and two straight-to-home video films.
-The general plot centers around a hard-boiled police detective and the German Shepherd police dogs they have as their respective partner and the cases they work together to solve; with the spin-off TV movie, which was initially developed as a pilot episode for a television series before it was passed on, revolves around a police detective who is teamed up with a mechanically enhanced German Shepperd to solve a criminal investigation.
+The K-9 film series, consists of Buddy cop family-comedy films including one theatrical film, one made-for-television film, and two straight-to-home video films.
+The general plot centers around a hard-boiled police detectives and the German Shepherd police dogs they have as their respective partner and the cases they work together to solve; with the spin-off TV movie, which was initially developed as a pilot episode for a television series before it was passed on, revolves around a police detective who is teamed up with a mechanically enhanced German Shepperd to solve a criminal investigation.

 The film series as a whole has been met with generally negative reviews.
 K-9 was successful at the box-office.
 It was met with mixed critical reception, but was praised for its use of comedy and for the dog training that was done for the animal actors that portrayed Jerry Lee.
-Conversely, the sequels were criticized for their pacing, their "strained credibility"; and for the use of potty humor.
+The sequels were criticized for their pacing, their "strain[ed] credibility"; and for the use of potty humor.

 Films

 K-9 (1989)

 Officer Michael Dooley prefers working alone, but while working a case involving the notorious drug lord named Lyman, his boss assigns him a partner.
-The assigned companion is Jerry Lee, a German Shepherd detection police dog in the canine unit.
+The assigned companion is Jerry Lee, a German Shepherd detection police dog in the canine unite.
 Initially irritated by the animal, Dooley learns how valuable Jerry Lee is.
 The dog assists him with tracking down and arresting cohorts of Lyman.
-When his girlfriend, Tracy, is abducted by Lyman and his men, Dooley crashes a party at their mansion demanding her safe return.
+When his girlfriend, Tracy, is abducted by Lyman and his mean, Dooley crashes a party at their mansion demanding her safe return.
 With no supporting evidence, he is arrested by another police officer from his own department.
-Jerry Lee assists in helping Dooley escape custody, so that they can pursue Lyman and free Tracy.
+Jerry Lee assists in helping Dooley escape the custody, so that they can pursue Lyman and free Tracy.
 Dooley hijacks a truck filled with Lyman's next shipment of drugs, as collateral for his girlfriend's freedom.
 He threatens to blow up the truck, only for a shootout to break out.
 As Lyman tries to escape via helicopter, Jerry Lee chases him down.
 Opening fire on the dog, the canine is hit.
 Lyman is in turn killed by his own men.
 Jerry Lee recovers following an emergency operation, and he, Dooley, and Tracy take a relaxing vacation from policing in Las Vegas, Nevada.